 Mystery Objects ~ Place objects into lunch-sized brown paper bags.
-Call on one student to describe the contents of the bag while others in the class try to guess what the object may be.
+Call on one student to describe the bag’s contents while others in the class try to guess what the object may be.
 I usually do this with four to five objects.
 Follow this activity by discussing how this activity is similar to figuring out unknown words in a sentence.

 Cloze Activity ~ Provide sentences with one word missing.
-Turn completing the sentences into a competition by allowing students only a minute or two to complete the missing words.
-See which student can fill in the most blanks in the specified amount of time.
-End the activity with a discussion of how students were able to know what the missing word should be.
+Turn completing the sentences into a competition by allowing students only a minute or two to complete the missing sentences.
+See which student can fill in the most blanks in the specified time.
+End the activity by discussing how students knew what the missing word should be.
 Compare this activity to coming across an unfamiliar word while reading.

 Examples of Cloze Sentences: